The Briefs

 The Briefs went on indefinite hiatus while Chris Brief went to Berlin and Travanti relocated to California and joined two other bands.
 The first band, Modern Action, consisting of Travanti and members of the bands The Bodies and The Shifters, recorded two 7" singles, "Modern Action" backed with "Bleeding Red" (2007), and "Radioactive Boy" backed with "Problem Child" (2009), as well as a full-length LP/CD, Molotov Solution (2010), all of which were released on Modern Action Records, a label that Travanti co-founded.
 The second band, called Sharp Objects, released a 7" single entitled "Zero Ambition" in 2010 in the vein of early 80s LA punk and a full-length eponymously titled album in 2011, also through Modern Action Records.

 Nix and Kicks both play in another band called Steve E. Nix and The Cute Lepers, playing a very similar style of music to that of The Briefs, with some added power-pop drive.
-In 2007 they released a 7" single of the song "Terminal Boredom", backed with "Prove It", on 1-2-3-4 Go!
+In 2007, they released a 7" single of the song "Terminal Boredom", backed with "Prove It", on 1-2-3-4 Go!
 Records, which also released their two albums, Smart Accessories in 2009 and Adventure Time in 2011.

-In 2005, The Briefs released a CD called Singles Only which contained all of the songs released on their different 7" releases to date.
+In 2005, The Briefs released a CD called Singles Only, which contained all of the songs released on their different 7" releases to date.
 In 2012, Modern Action Records re-released Singles Only as a box set with five 7" records containing all of the songs from the original release.
-The box set also contained a cassette tape including the first 6 demo songs recorded by The Briefs in 1999.
+The box set also contained a cassette tape including the first six demo songs recorded by The Briefs in 1999.
 Some additional content was added in the digital download, including a more recent 7", "The Joy of Killing", totaling up to 32 songs of Briefs history.

-In the fall of 2012, The Briefs played a show in Long Beach, Ca with The Stitches and The Bodies.
+In the fall of 2012, The Briefs played a show in Long Beach, California, with The Stitches and The Bodies.
 They performed with original bassist Lance Romance but drummer Chris Brief was replaced by the Adolescents drummer, Armando Del Rio, when Brief was unable to return from Germany in time for the show.
 The band then went on to play in Texas at the Fun Fun Fun Festival two days later before slipping back into a dormant state.

-The Briefs toured again in 2018 and 2019, playing their first London gig in over a decade, followed by a new album Platinum Rats, released by UK label Damaged Goods in 2019.
-A fall tour in support of the Dead Boys is scheduled for 2022.
-The Briefs are currently on tour with fellow Seattle-based punk band Fan Club (formerly LYSOL).
+The Briefs toured again in 2018 and 2019, playing their first London gig in more than a decade, followed by a new album Platinum Rats, released by UK label Damaged Goods in 2019.
+A fall tour in support of the Dead Boys was scheduled for 2022.
+The Briefs toured with fellow Seattle-based punk band Fan Club (formerly LYSOL).